NEW: Police chief: "Other evidence" leads investigators to keep open to possibilities

 Redman would not specify what the note said; the daughter said it told the family to go back to Iraq and called them “terrorists.”

-"Based on the content of the note, we are not ruling out the possibility that this may be a hate crime," city Police Chief Jim Redman said Monday.
+“Based on the content of the note, we are not ruling out the possibility that this may be a hate crime,” Redman said.

-"Other evidence," however, leads investigators to remain open to other possibilities, he said.
-"The possibility that this is a hate crime is just one aspect of what we are examining."
+“Other evidence,” however, leads investigators to keep open to other possibilities, he said.
+“The possibility that this is a hate crime is just one aspect of what we are examining.”